-This recession lasted eight months from February to October 1945.
-It felt like it lasted longer.
-GDP continued falling until it reached -11.6 percent in 1946.
-This was a natural result of the demobilization from World War II.
-That happened when the huge demand for military weapons fell off.
-Government spending dropped, although business spending was robust.
+This recession lasted eight months, from February to October, although it felt longer to those who endured it.
+GDP continued falling until it reached -11.6 percent in 1946, a natural result of the demobilization from World War II and the sharp drop in demand for military weapons.
+Government spending also dropped, although business spending was robust.

 This 11-month recession began in November 1948.
 It lasted until October 1949, when unemployment reached a peak of 7.9 percent.
 It was a mild adjustment as the economy continued adapting to peacetime production.

 |GDP Growth||Q1 (Jan.–March)||Q2 (April–June)||Q3 (July–Sep.)||Q4 (Oct.–Dec.)|

 This recession lasted 10 months, from July 1953 to May 1954.
 It resulted from demobilization following the Korean War.

 Unemployment didn't reach its peak of 6.1 percent until September 1954, four months after the recession ended.
 In 1953, GDP contracted 2.2 percent in the third quarter and 5.9 percent in Q4.
 In 1954, it contracted 1.9 percent in Q1.

 In this recession, which took place from August 1957 to April 1958, GDP fell 4.1 percent in Q4 1957, then plummeted another 10 percent in Q1 1958.
 Unemployment didn't reach its peak of 7.5 percent until July 1958.
 The Fed's contractionary monetary policy is considered the cause for this economic slowdown.